chao515737/nearest_analysis_plugin/README.md

 ## Installation
 Method 1 (Recommended)

-The tool can be run directly by installing Ireland Nearest Analysis (Irish Grid + EPA API) through QGIS → Plugins → Manage and Install Plugins.
+The tool can be run directly by installing Ireland Nearest Analysis (EPA API + EPSG:29903) through QGIS → Plugins → Manage and Install Plugins.

 Method 2 (Manual installation from GitHub)